ripaaf/Instagram-osint/README.md

       Under the Payload or Headers tab, look for query_hash.

 _Copy that long string of letters and numbers (e.g., e769aa13...) and paste it into the HASHES section of the script._

+# How To Use
+just copy the inject.js code into console in instagram.com and let it run